 Tip: Make sure you have updated your browser's settings to allow third-party cookies.
 Your browser might refer to these as a privacy setting, preference, or option.

 If you have an Amazon account, you can already shop on non-Amazon websites and in apps that accept Amazon Pay.
-There is no separate registration process, and purchasing is easy:
+There is no separate registration process, and donating and purchasing are easy:

 - Look for the Amazon Pay button on a merchant's or charitable organization's website or in an app.
 (See a list of Featured merchants.)

 - Use your Amazon credentials (your email address and Amazon password) when you are asked to sign in and accept Amazon's Conditions of Use and Privacy Notice.

-- Choose a payment method from your Amazon account to complete the payment and easily complete the checkout process.
+- Choose a payment method from your Amazon account to complete the payment or donation and easily complete the checkout process.

 Expect this when using Amazon Pay

-- To make a payment, you can use any credit or debit card on file in your Amazon.com account, including your Amazon.com Store Card, although you might be limited to Visa and Mastercard in some circumstances.
+- To make a payment or donation, you can use any credit or debit card on file in your Amazon.com account, including your Amazon.com Store Card, although you might be limited to Visa and Mastercard in some circumstances.

-- After your purchase, expect to receive an email from Amazon Pay notifying you that the payment has been authorized and a second email confirming the purchase.
+- After your donation or payment, expect to receive an email from Amazon Pay notifying you that the payment has been authorized and a second email confirming the donation or payment.

 - The merchant will send you an invoice in email.

 Don't expect this when using Amazon Pay

-- When making a payment, you cannot use an Amazon.com Gift Card for purchases directly with third-party merchants.
-A third-party website or seller that suggests payment using an Amazon.com Gift Card is not a legitimate Amazon Pay merchant.
+- When making a payment or donation, you cannot use an Amazon.com Gift Card for purchases and donations directly with third-party merchants and charitable organizations.
+A third-party website or seller that suggests payment or donation using an Amazon.com Gift Card is not a legitimate Amazon Pay merchant or charitable organization.